hazelcast/hazelcast/hazelcast-documentation/src/IntegratedClustering.md

 ##### HazelcastCacheRegionFactory

-HazelcastCacheRegionFactory uses standard Hazelcast distributed maps.
-Therefore, all operations like get, put and remove will be performed using the distributed map logic.
+HazelcastCacheRegionFactory uses standard Hazelcast Distributed Maps.
+Therefore, all operations like get, put and remove will be performed using the Distributed Map logic.
 The only downside of using HazelcastCacheRegionFactory may be the lower performance compared to HazelcastLocalCacheRegionFactory since operations are handled as distributed calls.

 ***NOTE:*** *If you use HazelcastCacheRegionFactory, you can see your maps on [Management Center](#management-center).*

+With HazelcastCacheRegionFactory , all of the following caches are distributed across Hazelcast Cluster.

+- Entity Cache
+- Collection Cache
+- Timestamp Cache

 ##### HazelcastLocalCacheRegionFactory